Open Studies Classes

 Students must attempt and submit all coursework relating to the class in order to be considered for the award of academic credit.

-Language class assessment
+Language class assessment - New Process

 When you hand in work, the tutor will return it with helpful comments within a reasonable period of time.
 The feedback will help you to assess your progress as the class unfolds.
 Work which is handed in during the course of the class will be marked on a two-point scale using the following letter grades: